Irenexzwen/BIOE183/Tutorial4_DE.md

 ```
 <img src="https://github.com/Irenexzwen/BIOE183/blob/master/images/Rplot_DESeq2Plot.png">

 You can also visualize the actual expression of differential genes in the samples.
 To do this, we first sort out differentially expressed genes from the outputs of DESeq2.
+To identify differential genes, the best practice is to set cutoffs for both fold change and significance value.
+Here, we use column “log2FoldChange” that includes log2 transformed fold changes, and column “padj” that contains adjusted p-values corrected for multiple testing.
+To learn more about the approach DESeq2 used for multiple testing correction, please refer to the [Benjamini–Hochberg procedure](https://en.wikipedia.org/wiki/False_discovery_rate#Benjamini%E2%80%93Hochberg_procedure).
 ```R
 res.df[is.na(res.df[,2]),2] <- 0 # replace null in log2 fold change by 0
 res.df[is.na(res.df[,6]),6] <- 1 # replace null in adjusted p-values by 1